vlang/v/doc/docs.md

 #### `-cflags -march=native`

 This flag directs the C compiler to generate instructions optimized for the host CPU.
-This can improve performance but may produce an executable incompatible with other/older CPUs.
+This can improve performance but will produce an executable incompatible with other/older CPUs.

 **When to Use**